Mogaa32/LLM_Extraction_Contracts/README.md

 ├── .env                 # Environment variables (NOT tracked by Git) └──  .gitignore           # Ignore .env, __pycache__, etc.

--requirements.txt     # Lists all Python dependencies
--README.md            # Project overview and usage guide
+-Flow_chart.text      # Has the working and flow of the code for each file -requirements.txt     # Lists all Python dependencies -README.md            # Project overview and usage guide
 ```